kennyphan100/Battleship/README.md

 # Battleship Game

-This program implements the Battleship game.
+This program implements the Battleship game in the console.